Yocracra/VERA/README.md

    ```
    Adjust UID/GID as needed (or remove the `user` line if not needed on Windows).
 4. If not using WSL2, adjust volume paths to use Windows syntax (e.g., `C:/path/to/ros_ws:/root/ros_ws`).
-5. Start the container with `docker compose up`.
+5. Build and start the container as above.
 6. Run GUI tools (RViz, Gazebo) inside the container; they should appear on your Windows desktop.

 > **Note:** The `xhost` command is not needed on Windows.
 Ensure your X server allows connections from Docker.